 Choosing a laptop for or as a student isn’t an easy task.
 Whether you’re looking for a cheap laptop for high school students or college students, there are quite a lot of choices.
-To make things worse, with budget-oriented models, manufacturers often compromise on key components.
+However, with budget-oriented models, manufacturers often compromise on key components.
 Therefore, to help you get the best value laptop for your money, we have reviewed 10 of the best cheap laptops for high school and college students.